Kahaani: A Multimodal Co-Creative Storytelling System

-Figure \ref{fig:system-architecture} shows the multi-agent architecture of our application.
+Figure \ref{fig:system-architecture} shows the architecture of our application.
 The storytelling process is divided into five phases, reflecting Freytag's pyramid, with Propp's narrative functions (e.g., Interdiction, Villainy and Absentation) distributed throughout these phases.
 In each phase, the user selects cards that represent the relevant Propp functions and answers specific questions based on the chosen function.
-The system's front-end design is shown in Appendix \ref{sec:screen}.
+The system's input design is shown in Figure \ref{fig:system-screen}.

-Once the five phases are completed, the input is passed to the Writer agent.
-The Writer generates a story based on the user’s inputs.
-The generated story is then reviewed by the Reviewer agent.
+Once the five phases are completed, the input is passed to the Writer.
+The Writer LLM generates a story based on the user’s inputs.
+The generated story is then reviewed by the Reviewer LLM.
 The Reviewer checks whether the story is suitable for children, making any necessary edits to ensure it is age-appropriate.

-After the story is finalized, it is sent to the Narrator agent, which converts the text into natural speech.
-Simultaneously, the story is also forwarded to the Film Director agent, who writes a detailed scene guide for each paragraph, outlining the visual elements needed to represent the narrative.

-For each paragraph’s scene guide, the Music Director agent generates a music guide that reflects the emotional tone and context of the story.
-This guide is passed to the Musician agent, which creates the corresponding background music.
-Both the scene guide and the music are then used by the Animator agent to generate a video for a cohesive and immersive animation.
+After the story is finalized, it is sent to the Narrator (TTS), which converts the text into natural speech.
+Simultaneously, the story is also forwarded to the Film Director LLM, which writes a detailed scene guide for each paragraph, outlining the visual elements needed to represent the narrative.
+For each paragraph’s scene guide, the Music Director LLM generates a music guide that reflects the emotional tone and context of the story.
+This guide is passed to the Musician (TTM), which creates the corresponding background music.
+Both the scene guide and the music are then used by the Animator (TTV) to generate a video for a cohesive and immersive animation.
 The final outputs include the textual story, the narrated audio, and the animated video with background music, creating a multimodal storytelling experience for children.